MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifyenterdroptarget.md

 *DocumentInfo* \[in\]
 </dt> <dd>

-A pointer to a [PDLP_DOCUMENT_INFO](endpointdlp-dlp_document_info.md) structure containing information about the document to be opened.
+A pointer to a [PDLP_DOCUMENT_INFO](endpointdlp-dlp_document_info.md) structure containing information about the document associated with the drop operation.

 </dd> </dl>